 Well before the heroine of this article, Iroha Isshiki, made her appearance in the series, the main protagonist, Hachiman Hikigaya, set a precedent for how we should interpret character hair colors.

-In the very first volume of the novels, Hachiman set a precedent for how hair color should generally be interpreted in the series.
-On the occasion of meeting Yui Yuigahama, one of the series’s three main characters from the outset, Hachiman describes her hair as “chestnut-brown.”
+In the very first volume of the novels, Hachiman met Yui Yuigahama, who would prove to be one of the series’ three main characters.
+Hachiman describes her hair as “chestnut-brown.”
 Thus, we know for a fact that her hair was, in fact, chestnut-brown.
 But was that her natural hair color?
 Hachiman thought not.
 In a series of internal put-downs, he grouped Yui with “fashionable teenage girls” who had their “tawny hair bleached bright.”
 In context, his view is that Yui was dying her hair.
 Furthermore, this passage sets the precedent that hair-dying was not uncommon among students at his school.

 Regarding Saki Kawasaki, a secondary character who is depicted in illustrations as having blue hair, Hachiman described her in volume 7.5 as having “blue-tinged black hair.”
 While that is an unusual description, the series established a precedent from the onset that Hachiman provides serious hair-color assessments.
 With the introduction done, we can examine the cause of Iroha Isshiki and her apparently naturally brown hair.